andreagrisafi/SALTED/README.rst

 Training dataset
 ----------------
 Training data consists in the expansion coefficients of the scalar field over atom-centered basis functions made of radial functions and spherical harmonics.
 We assume to work with real spherical harmonics defined with the Condon-Shortley phase convention.
 No restriction is instead imposed on the nature of the radial functions.
 Because of the non-orthogonality of the basis, the overlap matrix between the basis functions is also required as input.
-The size of these arrays has to correspond to the number of atoms, as sorted in the geometry file, times the non-redundant number of basis functions belonging to each atom.
+The size of these arrays has to correspond to the number of atoms, as sorted in the geometry file, times the number of basis functions belonging to each atom.
 The ordering of the basis set must follow the structure:

 - For a given atomic species X, cycle over angular momenta L